red-stone-network/bypass-central/monitoring-extensions/side-panel.md

 6. Click on the dropdown and select "Webview"
 7. Have fun!

+I also suggest you use [CAUB](https://github.com/red-stone-network/bypass-central/blob/main/chromebooks/caub.md) to avoid automatic updates screwing you over.

 ###### Tested in 110.0.5481.181, with GoGuardian installed
 ###### Discovered by LukasExists